 TMHAS is run by qualified Independent Mental Health Advocacy Workers who are trained to work within the framework of the Mental Health Act (1983) to provide additional safeguards to those detained under the act.

 TMHAS is a FREE, impartial and confidential service available to anyone in Trafford who is a qualifiying patient.

 For further information download OUR IMHA SERVICE leaflet

 TMHAS as a service has been developed and guided by the Trafford Advocacy Advisory Group (TAAG), which is made up of people who use the service and are interested in mental health and advocacy.

-The group monitors TMHAS and advises how the service should develop in the future.
-To find out more see the TAAG leaflet below or phone TMHAS on 0161 877 4330 to see how you can get involved.
+TAAG advises how our services can be better and should develop in the future.
+To find out more please contact us on 0161 877 4330 to see how you can get involved.